-While UMKC and the University of Missouri system influence Berkley in a broad sense, the School of Education has a much more deliberate and direct influence on our program.
-Berkley is a program of the School of Education and the Director of Berkley reports to the Assistant Dean of Education.
-Berkley's purpose, a learning laboratory dedicated to reflecting state-of-the-art practices in working with children, families, and other adults, was established by the School of Education Early Childhood Program.
-For more detailed information visit the School of Education website www.umkc.edu/education and see the section, School of Education, in this handbook.
+While UMKC and the University of Missouri system influence Berkley in a broad sense, SESWPS has a much more deliberate and direct influence on our program.
+Berkley is a program of the SESWPS and the Sr. Director of Berkley reports to the Dean.
+Berkley's purpose, a learning laboratory dedicated to reflecting state-of-the-art practices in working with children, families, and other adults, was established by the School of Education, Social Work, and Psychological Sciences and a team of interdisciplinary experts.
+For more detailed information visit the SESWPS website Berkley Child and Family Development Center | Education, Social Work and Psychological Sciences | University of Missouri - Kansas City